FrozenHearth/FrozenHearth/README.md

 Transitioning from a big company to a fast-paced startup was a challenging, as well as an exciting transition.
 I got to experience life at two different ends of the spectrum, whilst pursuing my Masters in CS on the side.

-**Stuff I know:** HTML, CSS/SASS, Javascript/Typescript, Vue, Vuex, React, Redux, Angular, Node, Express, MongoDB, mySQL, GraphQL, Java and Python.
+**Stuff I know:** HTML, CSS/SASS/SCSS, Javascript/Typescript, Vue, Vuex, React, Redux, Angular, Node, Express, MongoDB, mySQL, GraphQL & Java/C++.

 Aside from writing code, I like playing guitar, reading, writing short stories and poems, traveling, staying fit, quantum physics/mechanics, binging Marvel/DC comics & movies, and I am an avid practitioner & volunteer of Heartfulness Meditation.